viastopshate/CIS3500ProjectGroup18/Proposal.md

 ## Problem Statement

-[Describe the problem that your Chrome Extension will solve.
-What are the pain points that users experience?
-How does your extension address these pain points?]

 Many people struggle to stay focused while working, especially because of the endless entertainment websites (Pinterest, YouTube, shopping, etc) that are easily accessible when browsing the web.
 In particular, it can be difficult for college students to block out large periods of time to study without getting distracted.

 Our Chromagotchi extension provides motivation for users to spend less time on distracting websites and more time on school or work related websites.
 Spending time on self-identified “work” websites raises the Tamagotchi’s health, while spending time on distracting websites like Pinterest and YouTube lowers the Tamagotchi’s health!
 Through a cute and visually appealing interface, this would incentivize the user to spend less time on distracting websites and help improve productivity and focus.

 ## Target Audience

-[Identify the target audience for your Chrome Extension.
-Who will benefit from using your extension?
-What are the main characteristics of your target audience?]

 Since this is intended as a time management and productivity tool, it will benefit people who struggle to stay on task and may get easily distracted by other tasks while working on one task.
 In particular, we envisioned that this tool would be useful for college students who need to set aside blocks of time to study or work.
 In addition, people who enjoy games and art could be incentivized by the visual Tamagotchi element to follow the schedule that they set for themselves.

 ## Description

-[Provide a general description of your Chrome Extension idea in 2-3 sentences.
-Explain the main purpose and functionality of the extension.]

 This chrome extension displays a miniature Tamagotchi, like a digital pet, at the top of your browser while you work.
 The tool mimics the original gameplay of a Tamagotchi: when you install the extension, your digital pet is “born” and you must take care of it, or else it’ll die!